Henry McCullough

-Henry Campbell Liken McCullough (21 July 1943 – 14 June 2016) was a Northern Irish guitarist, singer and songwriter.
-He was best known for his work as a member of Spooky Tooth, The Grease Band and Paul McCartney and Wings.
+Henry Campbell Liken McCullough (21 July 1943 – 14 June 2016) was a musician and singer-songwriter from Northern Ireland.
+He was best known for his work as a member of Spooky Tooth, the Grease Band and Paul McCartney and Wings.
 He also performed and recorded as a solo artist and session musician.

 Early life

-McCullough was born in Portstewart, and first came to prominence in the early 1960s as the teenage lead guitarist with the Skyrockets showband from Enniskillen.
-McCullough was Protestant.
-In 1964, with three other members of the Skyrockets, he left and formed a new showband fronted by South African born vocalist Gene Chetty, which they named Gene and the Gents.
+McCullough was born in Portstewart, County Londonderry, to a Protestant family.
+He first came to prominence in the early 1960s as the teenage lead guitarist with the Skyrockets showband from Enniskillen.

-In 1967 McCullough moved to Belfast where he joined Chris Stewart (bass), Ernie Graham (vocals) and Dave Lutton (drums) to form the psychedelic band the People.
+In 1964, with three other members of the Skyrockets, he left and formed a new showband fronted by South African-born vocalist Gene Chetty, which they named Gene and the Gents.
+In 1967, McCullough moved to Belfast where he joined Chris Stewart (bass), Ernie Graham (vocals) and Dave Lutton (drums) to form the psychedelic band the People.
 Later that year the band moved to London and were signed by Chas Chandler's management team, who changed the group's name to Éire Apparent.
 Under Chandler's guidance after a single release they toured with groups such as Pink Floyd, Soft Machine, the Move and the Jimi Hendrix Experience, as well as Eric Burdon and the Animals.

-Things went well until, in mid-February 1968, in Vancouver, Canada, while the band was touring with the Animals, McCullough returned to the United Kingdom, officially because of "visa problems", and Mick Cox flew out to take his place in the band.
+In mid-February 1968, in Vancouver, British Columbia, Canada, while the band was touring with the Animals, McCullough returned to the United Kingdom, officially because of "visa problems", and Mick Cox flew out to take his place in the band.
 Back in Ireland, around May 1968, McCullough joined folk group Sweeney's Men.